tele0x/free5gc-openshift/README.md

 ```

 Initialize networking deployment, this will configure networking in the cluster

-NOTE: This will reboot all your worker nodes one at the time to apply the changes.
+NOTE: This will reboot all your worker nodes one at the time to apply the changes to enable SCTP.

 ```
 $ ./deploy.sh init